Gene Spafford

-Eugene Howard Spafford (born 1956), known as Spaf, is an American professor of computer science at Purdue University and a computer security expert.
+Eugene Howard Spafford (born 1956), known as Spaf, is an American distinguished professor of computer science at Purdue University and a computer security expert.

 Spafford serves as an advisor to U.S. government agencies and corporations.
 In 1998, he founded and was the first director of the Center for Education and Research in Information Assurance and Security (CERIAS) at Purdue University.

+Recent recognition

+In June 2025, Spafford was appointed a Distinguished Professor of Computer Science at Purdue University, one of the institution's highest academic honors, recognizing his nearly four decades of contributions to cybersecurity research, education, and service.

+Later that month, he presented a retrospective report to the Purdue Board of Trustees on the "38-year evolution of cybersecurity research at Purdue", highlighting the growth of CERIAS into one of the world's leading multidisciplinary centers in information assurance and security.

 Biography

 Education and early career

 Spafford attended the State University of New York at Brockport, graduating with a double major in mathematics and computer science in three years.
 He then attended the School of Information and Computer Sciences (now the College of Computing) at the Georgia Institute of Technology.
 He received his Master of Science (M.S.) in 1981, and Doctor of Philosophy (Ph.D.) in 1986, for his design and implementation of the kernel of the original Clouds distributed operating system.

 During the formative years of the Internet, Spafford made significant contributions to establishing semi-formal processes to organize and manage Usenet, then the primary channel of communication between users, and to defining the standards of behavior governing its use.
 Spafford initiated the Phage List as a response to the Morris Worm, one of the earliest computer worms.